igorcasmarques/igorcasmarques.github.io/docs/portfolio/portfolio-toc.md

 # Portfolio

-Thank you for taking an interest in my work.

 The tables below organize some of my technical content in five areas: [technical writing](#technical-writing), [instructional design](#instructional-design), [editing](#editing), [visual communication](#visual-communication), and [project management](#project-management).

 :::info